clap-rs/clap/examples/tutorial_builder/README.md

 ## Configuring the Parser

-You use the `Command` the start building a parser.
+You use the `Command` then start building a parser.

 [Example:](02_apps.rs)
 ```console